0xPolygon/polygon-docs/docs/learn/agglayer.md

 # Polygon aggregation layer

+!!! info

+    This post is a direct reproduction of [**the original blog post**](https://hackmd.io/@QOKsDTFRSd-1oYqrNQ3fIA/Hkx9X3jah) made by Brendan Farmer, Co-founder @ Polygon

-Polygon 2.0 envisions a protocol layer that seamslessly connects any ZK-enabled Layer-2 (L2) or Layer-1 (L1) chain.
+Polygon 2.0 envisions a protocol layer that seamlessly connects any ZK-enabled Layer-2 (L2) or Layer-1 (L1) chain.
 This layer of interoperability is referred to as the **aggregation layer**, or **AggLayer**.

 In this post, we'll be looking at:

-- what AggLayer is and the problems it addresses
+* what AggLayer is and the problems it addresses
-- a brief overview of how the AggLayer is implemented
+* a brief overview of how the AggLayer is implemented
-- the advantages of using an aggregated solution
+* the advantages of using an aggregated solution

 ## Overview